% cat passbycopy.cpp

 For this question:

-1. Declare a class Employee with the appropriate fields; the fields should have the appropriate level of privacy.
-The class should also have appropriate methods, including:
+the fields should have the appropriate level of privacy.

 #ifndef Employee_h